Spanish-style bullfighting: The Bourbons

 King Philip V, the first King of Spain of Bourbon descent, ended bullfighting in the country because he believed it was in poor taste for nobles to practice such a bloody sport.
 The change in bullfighting standards ran parallel to the discontent of the foreign rule of the Bourbons, and their lack of interest in understanding the politics, economics or culture of their new kingdom culminated in the Esquilache Riots of 1766.
-New forms of bullfighting continued to develop despite anti-French and anti-nobility sentiments.
+New forms of bullfighting continued to develop as decrees against the activity proved largely ineffective.
 After growing in popularity in Spain, King Carlos III attempted to ban bullfighting in 1771.
-He attempted to reduce the social tension by building two of the eldest and largest bullfighting rings in Madrid as part of an offensive to fix the hostility and alienation that the Spanish felt towards the French rulers.
+He attempted to reduce the social tension by building two of the eldest and largest bullfighting rings in Madrid as part of an offensive to fix the resentment some nobles and other powerful groups held towards the Crown's authority and actions.
 King Charles IV attempted to formally ban the sport again after his predecessor made concessions.
 King Joseph Bonaparte reversed this decision by hosting a bullfight during his coronation in 1808.

 Joaquín Rodríguez Costillares

 Joaquín Rodríguez Costillares (1743–1800) was a Spanish bullfighter from Seville who has been credited with founding modern Spanish-style bullfighting.
-He established the "cuadrillas tradition" where teams of two or three banderilleros and two picadors taunt the bull.
+He established the "cuadrillas tradition" where teams of two or three banderilleros and two picadores taunt the bull.
 He also organized the tercios de lidia ("thirds of fight") borrowed from the theatre; invented the Veronica and other basic cape movements as well as the current traje de luces ("suit of light"); and created the cape maneuvers (muleta), typical in this style of bullfighting since the 19th century.

 Participants

-Each matador has six assistants—two picadores ("lancers") mounted on horseback, three banderilleros ("flagmen"), and a mozo de espada ("the lad of the swords").
+Each matador has six assistants: two picadores ("lancers") mounted on horseback, three banderilleros ("flagmen"), and a mozo de espada ("lad of the swords").
 Collectively they compose a cuadrilla or team of bullfighters.
 The crew also includes an ayuda (aide to sword servant) and subalternos (subordinates) including at least two peones (pages, singular peón).